Electives With STARS

 What about more junior residents and medical students?

 Due to the complex and independent nature of care provided during the elective we do not offer electives for medical students or more junior residents.
-For these learners, we do offer a one-day ride-along experience.
-Note that space in this ride-along program is limited and is not offered May through October in Calgary due to the high number of learners during this time.

 Please note that individual EMS rotations for each of the sites may involve STARS ride-along days and these are arranged through the ground EMS administrator.

 What do I need to be able to do during the elective?

 Most importantly, STARS transport residents need to be able to work well in a critical care team.
 Each flight crew is comprised of a flight paramedic and flight nurse with advanced skills in critical care; the resident flies as a third member of the team.

 Airway management, chest tube placement, and central venous cannulation must be able to be performed in an independent and capable fashion.
 The ability to place a transvenous pacemaker is not a required skill but should such a device be required the transport resident will be replaced/accompanied on the flight by the attending transport physician.

 In addition, transport residents are required to present educational rounds and assist with STARS’ Human Patient Simulation (HPS) and Mobile Education Unit (MEU) programs.
 Educational rounds are a sixty-minute interactive grand rounds given to air medical crew and transport physicians.
 The HPS program is taught monthly by attending transport physicians; flight residents are required to attend the sessions as an assistant instructor.
 The MEU program is a mobile simulation program designed to deliver training in the communities serviced by STARS.
 HPS scenarios are delivered to nurses, paramedics and physicians in Alberta, Saskatchewan and Manitoba; flight residents are expected to travel with the team to deliver the content of these scenarios.

 What are the requirements to apply for the elective?